Jerrell Powe: Houston Texans

 On March 18, 2014, Powe signed with the Houston Texans.

 Washington Redskins

 On June 1, 2015, Powe signed with the Washington Redskins.
 On September 5, Powe was released for final roster cuts before the start of the regular season.

 Powe signed a futures contract with the team on January 4, 2016.
 The team released him on September 3, 2016.

 Legal troubles

 On January 17, 2023, Powe was arrested and charged for kidnapping.
+A man from Laurel accused Powe and another man of abducting him and extorting him into withdrawing money from his bank account.
+In 2024 he was released after a grand jury declined to indict him for the charges.